CLIMAAX/crabook/crabook/community/contribute.md

 Our workflows are open-source and any contributions are published under the existing license of the workflow repository (see the `LICENSE` file in the repository).
 :::

 To propose a risk assessment workflow for a hazard or combination of hazards not included in our selection, please open an issue on our [handbook repository](https://github.com/CLIMAAX/crabook).
+We provide a [template repository](https://github.com/CLIMAAX/workflow_template) for new workflows.